QSF-physics/QSF-examples/README.md

 # Examples for QSF library

 ## Introduction
-This repository hosts example projects for the QSF header-only C++ library.
+This repository hosts example projects for the QSF, a header-only C++ physics library.

 QSF is a project aimed at providing *efficient* and *general* numerical tools for the field of Strong Field Laser Physics.